How to Choose the Perfect Topic for an LL.M. Personal Statement: Expert Roadmap, With Examples

 1. 'Choosing a topic', 'brainstorming', and 'ideation'

-What's commonly referred to as ‘choosing a topic’ for a personal statement is essentially the process of generating ideas and deciding which ones to include in your personal statement.
+What's commonly referred to as ‘choosing a topic’ for an LL.M. personal statement is essentially the process of generating ideas and deciding which ones to include in your personal statement.

-However, referring to it as ‘choosing a topic’ is an oversimplification.
-Typically, a personal statement not only has a broad overarching theme but also brings together a variety of your personal and professional experiences.
-The most effective personal statements include multiple strategically selected stories about your background and, equally important, an analysis of those stories in the context of your application.
+However, referring to it as ‘choosing a topic’ would be an oversimplification.
+Typically, an LL.M. personal statement not only has a broad overarching theme but also brings together a variety of your personal and professional experiences.
+The most effective LL.M. personal statements include multiple strategically selected stories about your background and, equally important, an analysis of those stories in the context of your application.

 Since a personal statement rarely revolves around a single ‘topic’ but rather represents a series of unique experiences and interpretations, I believe the term ‘finding a topic’ doesn't accurately reflect the process.